emtenet/max-v-fuse-map/README.md

 The input always comes into the `data_d` input.

-The lut-chain input is __invered__, the LUT logic must take that into account.
+The lut-chain input is __inverted__, the LUT logic must take that into account.

 The first LC in a LAB has this fuse, but not sure where that input comes from.